What are the bulletin board rules in the Center for Music?

 Can I study more than one instrument?

-Opportunities exist for students to study privately in areas beyond those required for their degree programs.
-These opportunities however require additional fees.
-In order to receive credit for additional study, students pay $580 per semester for additional lessons.
+Opportunities exist for students to study privately in areas beyond those required for their degree programs when studio space is available.
 Normally, students in their first semester of study at the School of Music, Theatre, and Dance are not allowed to take private lessons on more than one instrument through official means in the school.
 Other unofficial means of receiving private study in other areas are available from members of the community and other students.

 Is there tutoring within the School of Music, Theatre, and Dance?